XENNIAL FM

 British Culture Archive

 Ruth Toda-Nation In the 1980s, my home of Merseyside was often portrayed as economically deprived.
-The Toxteth riots occurred in 1981, and Liverpool and the surrounding areas suffered from high unemployment in the late ’70s and early ’80s.
-I was 16 years old, and this was my first attempt at photography, never having had the […]
+The Toxteth riots occurred in 1981, and Liverpool, along with the surrounding areas, suffered from high unemployment in the late ’70s and early ’80s.
+I was 16 years old, and this was my first attempt at photography, having never had […]

 British Culture Archive